 MassBay is committed to offering opportunities for our students to be mentored by professionals on and off campus and mentor younger students in the community.

 100 Males to College — In partnership with Framingham State University, Framingham Public Schools, the Joseph P. Keefe Technical School, and the Metrowest College Planning Center, MassBay staff, faculty, and students provide mentoring to male junior and senior students in Framingham to support them to apply to and succeed in college.

-Peer Mentor Program — The Peer Mentor Program at MassBay Community College links first-year college students with an experienced second-year student who will serve as a mentor.
+Peer to Peer Mentor Program — The Peer Mentor Program at MassBay Community College links first-year college students with an experienced second-year student who will serve as a mentor.
 Peer mentors are trained to assist students on a variety of academic and non-academic topics.
 They will support first-year students in becoming acclimated to MassBay campus and culture.
 Peer mentors work collaboratively to engage students in activities that increase their peers’ involvement in a positive college experience.

-Learn about the STEM Mentor Program
+The STEM Mentor Program brochure →

 To help prevent the spread of illness, we are currrently scheduling only remote career services appointment by phone or video.
 Video appointments will be hosted on Microsoft Teams (sign into your MassBay Office 365 account to access this application), Zoom or WebEx.